 WHAT YOU SHOULD KNOW:

 A laceration is an injury to the skin and the soft tissue underneath it.
 Lacerations happen when you are cut or hit by something.
 They can happen anywhere on the body.
+Your healthcare provider may close your laceration with stitches, staples, tissue glue, or medical strips.
+These may help to keep the wound from getting infected.
+Stitches may decrease the amount of scarring you have.
+Some lacerations may heal better without stitches.

 AFTER YOU LEAVE: